KRISHNAKANT-KUSHWAHA/farmlokal-backend/README.md

 🛡 Reliability & Fault Tolerance

-Redis used as non-blocking cache
+Redis used as a non-blocking cache

 Graceful fallback to MySQL when Redis is unavailable